 Check out this glow in the dark dino display #Reader Round-up#collections#crafts#dinosaurs November 28 | Offbeat Editors offbeatbride Hellllllllo, Offbeat Homies!
 Let's get the week going with a look at what's been going on with photos from the Offbeat Home Flickr pool.
 Pretty sure I had all these glow in the dark dinos as a kid.
 Katie's display makes me want to embrace them as a grown up.
 How cool would this display be with these glow in the dark dinos that you could paint in rainbow colors!
 Got something to share?
 See your options on our Submissions page.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo PREVIOUS This blog will teach you how to break down a door NEXT Subscribe to all-you-can-eat artwork for just $24 Toggle comments [ 5 ] the chest of drawers is wonderful.
+Fix Typo PREVIOUS Just in case you're cruising for gifts today… check out this butterfly that'll never die NEXT Subscribe to all-you-can-eat artwork for just $24 Show/Hide comments [ 5 ] the chest of drawers is wonderful.
 I'd love to find out more about how it was done so well.
 It doesn't look like a paster at all!
 1 agrees Reply my secret – its not a poster – I use a bit of computer jiggery pokery to print of sections at a time and verrry carefully match up each piece.
 That way I can create missing sections from the bits that are already there (if that makes sense) 1 agrees Reply That mustang picture, AMAZING!
 Reply Hey – that's me with the Toulouse Lautrec chest of drawers!
 Thanks ever so much for the mention – so glad you like it.
 Nova Reply I love the outdoor fall room.
 I would like to do something similar in our backyard.
 Our backyard is really awkward to get to at the moment (easiest access is through a cluttered garage), but maybe one day we'll fancy up the yard enough to make us brave the mess to get to it.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.